-- In each office building, provide pickup service for packaging materials and surplus office furniture and supplies for recycling or storage. - In lunch and break rooms and bathrooms, provide collection areas for recycling of food waste and paper towel waste. - Monitor the quantity and appropriateness of materials in the garbage and recycling dumpsters. - Adjust dumpster size and frequency of pick-ups according to need and cost effectiveness. - Ensure containers for recyclables are near garbage containers - Use 'reminder sticky notes' for garbage containers that contain recyclable materials.
+- In each office building, provide pickup service for packaging materials and surplus office furniture and supplies for recycling or storage. - In lunch and break rooms and bathrooms, provide collection areas for recycling of food waste and paper towel waste. - Monitor the quantity and appropriateness of materials in the garbage and recycling dumpsters. - Adjust dumpster size and frequency of pick-ups according to need and cost effectiveness. - Ensure containers for recyclables are near garbage containers. - Provide feedback, e.g. reminder sticky notes, for garbage containers that contain recyclable materials.

-E:: Vehicles & Fuel
+F:: Vehicles & Fuel